 GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

-U.S. Long Term Care Market Size & Trends
+U.S. Long Term Care Market Summary

-The U.S. long term care market size was estimated at USD 470.66 billion in 2024 and is expected to register a CAGR of 7.71% over the forecast period to reach an estimated value of USD 729.78 billion by 2030.
-The aging population is a major factor driving market growth.
-According to the Population Reference Bureau (PRB), the number of Americans ages 65 and older is projected to increase from 58 million in 2022 to 82 million by 2050.
-The increasing life expectancy and recognition of the unmet needs of the elderly, which are not fulfilled by hospital settings, are also driving market growth.
+The U.S. long term care market size was estimated at USD 503.42 billion in 2025 and is expected to reach USD 937.56 billion by 2033, growing at a CAGR of 8.2% from 2026 to 2033.
+The aging population in the U.S. is a key factor driving market growth.
+According to the Population Reference Bureau (PRB), number of Americans ages 65 and older is projected to increase from 58 million in 2022 to 82 million by 2050.
+The increasing life expectancy and recognition of the unmet needs of the elderly, which are not fulfilled by hospital settings, are also driving the growth of the market.
+Moreover, the high prevalence of chronic diseases among the geriatric population, such as Alzheimer's disease, diabetes, and hypertension, is highly contributing to the demand for long-term care services.

-U.S. long term care market size and growth forecast (2020-2030)
+U.S. long term care market size and growth forecast (2023-2033)

-Moreover, the high prevalence of chronic diseases among the geriatric population, such as Alzheimer's disease, diabetes, and hypertension, is contributing significantly to the demand for long-term care services.
 Over the last decade, the geriatric population in the U.S. has been rapidly rising.
 This is attributed to the advanced healthcare facilities, which increase life expectancy.
-The majority of the elderly population in the U.S. is expected to require long term care services at some point in their lives, which, in turn, will boost the demand for long term care.
-As per the American Community Survey (ACS), 1614,440 adults in the U.S. require Long-Term Services and Supports (LTSS).
-The figure below shows the % of adults based on gender and age group requiring LTSS in the U.S.
+Majority of elderly population in the U.S. is expected to require long term care services at some point in their lives, which, in turn, likely to boost the demand for long term care.
+As per the American Community Survey (ACS), 1614,440 adults require Long-Term Services and Supports (LTSS) in U.S. The following figure shows the % of adults on the basis of gender and age group requiring LTSS in U.S.

-Adults in the U.S. need long-term services and supports in percentage
+Adults in the U.S. Need Long-Term Services and Supports in Percentage

-Moreover, the rising incidence of target diseases, particularly Alzheimer's disease and other forms of dementia, is primarily driving market growth in the U.S. Conditions such as Alzheimer's and related dementias necessitate extensive and ongoing care due to the progressive decline in cognitive function and the difficulties in performing daily activities that typically exceed the capabilities of informal caregivers.
-According to the National Center for Biotechnology and Information study published in June 2023, over 3 million nursing home residents are currently diagnosed with Alzheimer’s disease and related dementias (ADRD) in the U.S. This number is expected to increase as the population ages and ADRD prevalence increases.
+Moreover, the rising incidence of target diseases, particularly Alzheimer's disease and other forms of dementia, is primarily driving growth in the long-term care market in the U.S. Conditions such as Alzheimer's and related dementias necessitate extensive and ongoing care due to the progressive decline in cognitive function and the difficulties in performing daily activities that typically exceed the capabilities of informal caregivers.
+According to the National Center for Biotechnology and Information study published in June 2023, over 3 million nursing home residents are currently diagnosed with Alzheimer’s disease and related dementias (ADRD) in U.S. This number is expected to increase as the population ages and ADRD prevalence increases.
 This trend increases the demand for specialized long-term care services, including memory care units, skilled nursing facilities, and in-home care solutions.

 Prevalence of Alzheimer’s and other dementias in the U.S., 2025: